 What to Do

-There may not be a lot to do in the city, but there are a few fun outdoor options if you’re willing to grab a car and venture out a bit.
+There may not be a lot to do in the city, but there are a few fun outdoor options and things to do in California if you’re willing to grab a car and venture out a bit.
 Just don’t leave during rush hour.

 Wine Taste in Ojai